 The award ceremony will take place during the Structures Congress 2017 in Denver, CO, April 7, 2017.

-The award recognizes important papers dealing with the board field of structural design, including applied mechanics as well as the theoretical analysis, or constructive improvement, of engineering structures such as bridges and frames, of any structural material.
+The award recognizes important papers dealing with the broad field of structural design, including applied mechanics as well as the theoretical analysis, or constructive improvement, of engineering structures such as bridges and frames, of any structural material.

 The Structural Engineering Institute is part of ASCE, the American Society of Civil Engineers.